jupyterhub/repo2docker/docs/source/contributing/contributing.md

 isolated environment to install libraries required for running / developing repo2docker.

-There are many ways to do this but here we present you with two approaches: `virtual environment` or `pipenv`.
+There are many ways to do this but here we present you with two approaches:
+`virtual environment` or `pipenv`.
+In both approaches, you will end up installing all dependencies required for development within a virtual environment that is created and activated.

 - Using `virtual environment`